duneroadrunner/SaferCPlusPlus/index.md

 In cases where the function takes (some degree of) "ownership" of the referenced parameter, and you want some flexibility in the (owning) pointer/reference parameter type, you probably want to make your function a function template.
 Another option would be to make your pointer parameters [poly pointers](#poly-pointers).

 ### Safely returning references
 While non-scope reference types can be safely returned just like value types, functions that return (or potentially return) scope pointer/reference types are a special case that must be handled differently.
 The challenge is to ensure that any returned scope pointer/reference doesn't outlive its original source, and therefore its target.

+If you are using scpptool for safety enforcement, you can(/probably should) use the provided [lifetime annotated reference types](https://github.com/duneroadrunner/scpptool#txsltapointer) and [lifetime constraint annotations](https://github.com/duneroadrunner/scpptool#annotating-lifetime-constraints) for [return values](https://github.com/duneroadrunner/scpptool#annotating-return-values-and-this-pointers).
+(Often, the [implied default lifetime annotations](https://github.com/duneroadrunner/scpptool#lifetime-elision) allow you to forgo any explicit annotations at all.)

-(Btw, a "scope [section](#txscoperandomaccesssection-txscoperandomaccessconstsection-trandomaccesssection-trandomaccessconstsection)" would be an example of a scope reference type.)
-The general way to implement this case is demonstrated in the [`as_a_returnable_fparam()`](#as_a_returnable_fparam) section.
-It involves a significant amount of "ceremony", but perhaps that's not necessarily inappropriate, as it's kind of an insidously dangerous case in traditional C++.
-(Conformance-enforcment helper tools like [scpptool](https://github.com/duneroadrunner/scpptool) will catch attempts to return scope references unsafely.)
+If, for some reason, you are not using a safety enforcement tool like scpptool, then the general way to implement this case is demonstrated in the [`as_a_returnable_fparam()`](#as_a_returnable_fparam) section.
+It involves a significant amount of "ceremony", but perhaps that's not necessarily inappropriate, as it's kind of an insidiously dangerous case in traditional C++.

 ### Multithreading